Lemon Chestnut Cake

 Lemon Gel

-- Lemon gel can be substituted for your favorite store-bought lemon or mandarin spread.
-To make the lemon gel, combine sugar and agar agar.
-Meanwhile, heat the lemon juice with water and vanilla.
-Add the sugar-agar mixture, bring it to a boil, and cook for 2 minutes.
-Let it cool, then refrigerate until completely set.
-Blend the set gel with an immersion blender until it becomes a soft gel.
-If it's too firm, add more lemon juice and blend again.
-You can use the gel as is, or mix in diced poached lemons.
-Shape up to 2.5 ounces (80g) per cake and freeze.
+- Lemon gel can serve as a substitute for your favorite store-bought lemon or mandarin spread.
+To prepare it, first mix sugar and agar agar.
+In a separate saucepan, heat lemon juice with water and vanilla.
+Add the sugar-agar mixture, bring to a boil, and cook for 2 minutes.
+Allow it to cool, then refrigerate until completely set.
+Once set, use an immersion blender to process the gel into a smooth, soft consistency.
+If the mixture is too firm, add a little more lemon juice and blend again.
+The gel can be used as is, or you can fold in diced poached lemons for added texture.For assembly, shape up to 2.5 ounces (80g) of the gel per cake and freeze before use.

 Chestnut Sponge